Updated September 2016

 1. Applicant Requirements: Companies employing program applicants must be members in good standing of the Greater Kansas City Chamber of Commerce.
 Both company and applicant must pledge in writing their commitment to devote the time and effort necessary for the applicant's participation in the program.

-In order to ensure program diversity, no more than one person from any company or organization may participate in the program in any consecutive two-year period.
+A company may allow for more than one person to apply with the signature of their CEO.
+However, in order to ensure program diversity, no more than one person from any company or organization may participate in the program in any consecutive two-year period unless a job change occurs for an active Centurion that results in employment with a company represented by an already active Centurion.

 2. Qualifications: Applicants should demonstrate proven success in their fields, show evidence of willingness for community involvement, and exhibit a desire to assume an expanding role in community affairs.